 I got a hug as well as a lively lecture, details back in 2014.

 He introduced "North American style" athleticism to figure skating, bringing the sport forward after World War II.
-He was the first skater to do a double axel in competition, the first triple - a loop - in competition, and created what was known then as the Button Camel, nowadays it's the flying camel.
+He was the first skater to do a double axel in competition, the first triple - a loop - in competition, and created the Button Camel, which is now known as the flying camel.

-After a stint touring in ice shows and graduating from Harvard Law School, he became a broadcaster for ABC, debuting with the premiere of Wide World of Sports at the 1960 Olympic Games.
+After a stint touring in ice shows and graduating from Harvard Law School, he became a broadcaster debuting with coverage of the 1960 Olympic Games.
 He was the voice of figure skating in the United States until 2010 - that's 50 years!
-While some found his commentary abrasive, he educated many in the terminology and nuances of the sport, finding great delight in the unusual, the unique, and, in his words, the superb.
+While some found his commentary abrasive, he educated many in the terminology and nuances of the sport, finding great delight in the athletic, the unusual, the unique, and, in his words, the superb.

 In addition, he was a television producer and entrepreneur, creating many television specials and skating production companies.

 There is no shortage of mourners this morning; others may offer better stories and a more complete CV of what he brought to skating.
-Obituaries say he is survived by his two children and his partner, Dennis Grimaldi.
+Obituaries say he was preceded in death by his former wife Slavka, and is survived by his two children and partner, Dennis Grimaldi.

 It's been a tough couple of days for the US Figure Skating community.